Who We Are

 Barb, Donna, Barbara and Emily are our RN Coordinators.
 They are your first contact with the CNRO.
 A member of our RN Coordinator team is always available to answer your questions, work with you to determine the level of care you require, and arrange the care when you need it.

 Carolyn ensures that our caregivers have the credentials and experience they need to provide the care you need.
 She supports the caregivers so that they can focus on you.

 Louise is responsible for managing invoicing and payments, payroll and our day-to-day finances.
 She will provide you information on payment methods and rates.

-Heather is a Registered Nurse providing leadership in CNRO's day-to-day operations, building relationships with clients, families and community partners, and ensuring we follow the standards of the College of Nurses of Ontario and relevant legislation.
+Heather is a Registered Nurse providing leadership in CNRO's day-to-day operations, building relationships with clients, families, community partners, and ensuring we follow the Standards of the College of Nurses of Ontario and relevant legislation.